bdelbosc/nuxeo-stacks/README.md

 # Demo

-Click on the screenshot below for an animated gif demoing how to start a Nuxeo cluster with with 2 Nuxeo nodes, MongoDB, Elasticsearch, Kafka, Grafana and KafkaHQ in 2min:
+Click on the screenshot below for an animated gif demoing how to start a Nuxeo cluster of 2 nodes with MongoDB, Elasticsearch, Kafka, Grafana and KafkaHQ in 2min:

 [![Nuxeo Stack demo](./screenshot1.png)](https://github.com/bdelbosc/nuxeo-stacks/releases/download/demo/nuxeo-stacks-demo.gif)

-(Of course it will take more than 2 min the first time because you will have to pull docker images)
+Of course the first time you use nuxeo stacks it will take longer because you have to pull docker images.

 # Installation